-The term billiards has been used interchangeably for both “billiards” and “pocket billiards”.
-Both categories of cue sports houses multiple variations of billard type games.
+The term billiards have been used interchangeably for both “billiards” and “pocket billiards”.
+Both categories of cue sports house multiple variations of billard-type games.

 When people try to compare these forms of cue sports they mostly focus on pool and snooker, which i feel leaves more questions than answers.